You are currently viewing Tshelung Ney, Guru Rinpoche’s Sacred Place of Prophetic Longevity

 After Guru’s retreat in Draphu Maratika in Nepal, he came to Tshelung Nye and meditated there before flying to Goen Tshephu, the third Draphu Maratika of Bhutan.
 Therefore, Tshelung Ney is considered the Second Maratika.

-The other two sacred sites you can visit along the way are Domtsang Ney and Jagar Damkelsa Ney.
+The other two sacred sites you can visit along the way are Domtsang Ney, Jagar Damkelsa Ney, and Khandro Ney.

 How to Reach Tshelung Ney

 Tshelung Ney is located 33 kilometers away from the capital city of Thimphu in Mewang Gewog under Thimphu Dzongkhag.
 From Thimphu one needs to travel toward Chudzom on Thimphu-Phuntsholing national highway.
 It is located about 18 km away from Khasadrapchhu.
 Take a diversion from Khasadrapchu towards Gidakom Hospital and you will take 1 hour to reach the parking.
-Walk 5 minutes to reach Tshelung Ney.
+From there, walk for 5 minutes to reach Tshelung Ney.

 Sacred Relics to See at Tshelung Nye